sudarshansudarshan/aicamp/Oceanverse.md

    </details><br>

-134.Find the eigen vectors of $$AA^$$T for different matrices A, and find the common feature in these eigen vectors.
+134.Find the eigen vectors of $$AA^T$$ for different matrices A, and find the common feature in these eigen vectors.
    <details closed>
    <summary>Sol.</summary>